0x56696B/dotfiles/README.md

 ```bash
 nvim --headless -c 'Lazy sync' -c 'qall'
 ```

-This will setup all lazynvim plugins
+This will install all lazynvim plugins, so they are ready for the first non-headless start